Florida Probate Lawyers

 What is a personal representative (executor)?

-Called an executor in some states and the personal representative in Florida, this is the person, or a bank or trust company appointed by the probate judge to administer the decedent's estate.
+A personal representative in Florida (called an executor in some states) is the person, or a bank or trust company, appointed by the probate judge to administer a decedent’s estate.
 The personal representative is a fiduciary, i.e., a party with legal and financial responsibility to administer the Will in conformity with Florida law and the provisions of the Will.

 If the decedent has a valid Will that names a personal representative, that individual or institution will be approved by the probate court, unless the nominated personal representative is found unqualified to serve or is unwilling to serve.